Coronavirus latest: France enters nationwide lockdown | DW | 17.03.2020

 11:00 A nationwide lockdown began in France at noon local time on Tuesday, requiring people to remain in their homes and only go out for the "bare essentials" like groceries, medicine and going to work.

 There were reports of many Parisians crowding train stations attempting to leave the French capital for the countryside before the noon deadline.
-There were also long lines of people outside supermarkets in preparation for the lockdown.
+There were also reports of long lines of people outside supermarkets buying supplies in preparation for the lockdown.

+The government said tens of thousands of police would patrol French cities, and anyone caught without a written declaration to justify their reason for being out could be punished with a fine of up to €135 ($150), according to Agence France Presse.

-French President Emmanuel Macron said in a speech Monday that the lockdown would be in place for at least 15 days, and anyone caught violating the movement restrictions would be punished.
+French President Emmanuel Macron said in a speech Monday that the lockdown would be in place for at least 15 days.
 "We are at war" with coronavirus, said Macron.
 France currently has over 6,600 confirmed COVID-19 cases and 148 deaths.

 10:10 The Robert Koch Institute (RKI), a German public health institution, adjusted its coronavirus threat risk for Germany from "moderate" to "high" on Tuesday.